Kabuli Pulao: Broadcast

 The series premier its first episode on 11 July 2023 airing weekly on Tuesday at 20:00 PST on Green Entertainment.It is based on 19 episodes with 35–40 minutes running time.

 The series broadcast in India by Zindagi premiering on 11 November 2023, thus becoming the first ever Pakistani TV series with a simultaneous foreign broadcast.

 Soundtrack

 The original soundtrack "Ankhain" was released in May 2023.
 It was performed by Rahat Fateh Ali Khan, music was composed by Sahir Ali Bagga and lyrics were penned by Imran Raza.
 The OST gained 100 million views on digital platforms of the network within 2 weeks.

 Reception

-In a review by Youlin Magazine, the reviewer praised the series for its engaging plot, the theme of refugees' lives, lead characters and the portrayals of Ehteshamuddin and Farooq.
-In a review of the 3rd episode, a reviewer from Bol News praised the Farooq's performance.
-Foha Raza of Dawn Images praised it for its realistic characters and themes such as emotional support, depiction of evolving relationships and judgment on looks.
+In a review by the Dawn, Sadaf Haider praised the series for the performances of several actors particularly Ehteshamuddin and Nadia Afgan, characterisation and Nisar's direction.
+Foha Raza of DAWN Images praised it for its realistic characters and themes such as emotional support, depiction of evolving relationships and judgment on looks.

 In the year-end articles, The Express Tribune praised the script for the portrayal of unconventional saga of love and focusing the refugees, while Dawn Images noted its main theme and the performances of the leads.